Rebate Management Explained: Best Practices & Finance Tips

 8. Rebate Management Made Easy

-A rebate is a financial payment term that’s used to incentivize sales.
-It is basically a delayed discount.
+Before diving into rebate management, let's understand what a rebate actually is.
+A rebate is a financial payment term that's used to incentivize sales.
+It is essentially a delayed discount that creates opportunities for strategic business relationships.

-When looking at a rebate vs. discount, the main difference is that a rebate happens after the sale occurs, whereas a discount is applied at the point of sale.
+When comparing a rebate vs. discount, the main difference is timing: a rebate happens after the sale occurs, whereas a discount is applied at the point of sale.
+With rebates, a buyer makes a purchase at full price, and after the purchase has occurred, the seller provides a rebate payment, returning a portion of the purchase price to the buyer.

-Several different types of business lines rely on rebates to help with sales.
+Several different types of business sectors rely on rebates to boost sales.
 These include suppliers of electronics, wholesale distributors, suppliers of raw materials, retailers, and more.
+For these businesses, having a reliable rebate processing system is essential for maintaining both profitability and customer satisfaction.

 Why Use Rebates?